 Quality Focus: Your organization's Character will directly dictate your Quality Focus.
 If you value customer satisfaction above all, it will show in your focus on providing a top-quality product or service.
 The level of quality you produce is seen every day through reviews and return customers.
 Begin with a quality-first mentality and you will gain customer loyalty, positive feedback, and return business.

 Devotion to End User: Your Devotion to End User is your organizations Features, Benefits, Character, and Quality Focus wrapped up and delivered to your audience in a methodically branded package.
 This is essentially your mission statement, your ethos, the standard of excellence you present to the world.

 Build your Image with end-user Brand Awareness and Brand Recognition at the forefront of your mind.
 Thinking like a consumer while you develop your image will save you a lot of time and money down the road.

-So, let’s start with the first step in the Branding Process, building your Image Development Profile.
+Now, let’s get started with building your Image Development Profile.
 Think of this as your organizations image business plan.
 It makes your baseline image legitimate through documentation.
 You have already built your logo, decided on font(s), and zeroed in on a color scheme for your branded image.
 Now, we simply fill in the blanks and establish your online presence.

 Constructing your Image Development Profile should be fun, after all, you are bringing your vision to life.
 Your Image Development Profile gives you a snapshot view of not just a logo and some colors, but the overall vision and structure of your business.
 The second page of your Image Development Profile gives you a visual perspective of your social media branding and the images you will use for profiles and headers.
 Placing them all in one place helps show you if your branded look is consistent in maintaining your vision.